makeplayhappy/reactive-menu-system/README.md

 ## Menu Manager & Menu Prefabs
 The menu system requires a class and prefab naming scheme to be followed and the MenuManager needs to be added to every scene.
 ![Menu Manager](Docs/menu-manager.png)

-## Game Manager Scriptable Object
-The scriptable object subscribes to the changes to the Global game state atom.
-This allows communication from the prefab menus and scene.

 # Assets used links